 Mykonos Old Town –> Delos –> Platis Gialos Beach –> Mykonos Town

-At the end of tour I left to see the famous lions of delos but the status out in open are replicas and the originals are housed in the museum which is a must visit.
+At the end of the tour, I left to see the famous lions of Delos but the status out in open are replicas and the originals are housed in the museum which is a must-visit.
 It houses most of the artefacts recovered from the ruins with some beautiful mosaics and tapestries.
 Around 1:30 pm I left back for Mykonos happy to have finally seen the beautiful island where Apollo was born.

 Next stop was obviously the beach and this time the target was Plato Gialos beach which is absolutely serene.
 The bus to Platis Gialos leaves from the station inside the town and takes about 20 minutes to get there.
 The beach is sandy and crystal clear with its golden sand with aqua and sapphire blue waters.
 The whole morning seemed tiring just then and after a little snack I decided to take a nap that got extended to a 2 hours session and finally I woke up to find out I missed the boat that would take me to Super Paradise (around 5pm) so I headed back to Mykonos town for another sunset at Elysium.

 Since I didn’t make it on time to Elysium I decided to stay by the Windmills to watch the sunset with lots of tourists.
 It was rather sweet to see so many people there and rather funny when everyone clapped when the sun went down finally.